Nitishkr22/TIAND/README.md

 # Sensor Data
 - RADAR:
 The .csv files for radar scans have 9 rows each.
-Each of the rows signify a different channel of radar data, as described below:
+Each of the rows signifies a different channel of radar data, as described below:
  1. Scan type
  2. Range
  3. Azimuth